 - Zebra People, for its part, hosted a Covid-safe weekend getaway.
 Zebra invited its entire team to the South of England to participate in a range of activities, such as a team bicycle ride and BBQ.

 From a remote team engagement perspective, facilitating healthy living shows that your business cares about its employees.
 Plus, it can provide multiple platforms for teams to socialise and connect with your organisation outside the workplace.
+For example:

 - Accenture has built a bespoke app for all its employees that supports them in reaching specific, independently set health and wellbeing goals.
 By using the app, each employee can interact with and encourage other team members, making them feel part of the company through the prism of health and fitness.